 General local SEO tips

 - Check out the competition!
 What can you copy from your competitors appearing in local search, and what can you improve for your own local business?

-- Respond to reviews—good or bad—and respond to any questions on Google My Business.
+- Encourage customers to review you on Google, and respond to reviews—good or bad.
+It’s also a good idea to respond to any questions on Google My Business.

 Organic results are the webpages that appear in search results as a result of SEO.

 A HTML element which shows the title of your webpage in search results, and in the browser tab.

 Meta descriptions describe the content on a particular page of your website.
 These are HTML elements, and often appear in search result pages.

 HTML tags are part of a HTML document: code which specifies the layout of text, images and hyperlinks on a webpage.

 Local citations are mentions of your business on other sites, and generally include details such as name, address and phone number.
 For a search engine like Google, local citations help verify that you have provided the correct information about your business.